-An application to the Herrenhaus for permission to the military authorities to enter upon the trial of two of its members-Herr von Rochow and Herr von der Marwitz, for their participation in the Hinckeldey duel-has been granted.
+An application to the Herrenhaus for permission to the military authorities to enter upon the trial of two of its members-Herr von Rochow and Herr von dor Marwitz, for their participation in the Hinekeldoy duel-has been granted.
 Hinckeldey's second, Herr von Munchausen, has been suspended from his functions in the Ministry of the Interior.

-M. Molinari, a Liberal deputy, has declared in the Second Chamber, that he shall not make any motion on the object of the domiciliary visit of which he has been the object, in order that the judicial investigation which has commenced may prove whether there has or has not been sufficient cause to justify the measures adopted by the police.
-The affair rose from the unsuccessful endeavour of the police to ascertain who circulated the anonymous paper con taining Seiffart's defence as regards his complicity in the Potsdam theft of papers, together with the in sinuations appended to it, which were directed agains Baron von Mantouffel.
-Suspicion fell on Herr Mo a criminatory character was found.
+M. Molinari, a Liberal deputy, has declared in the Second Chamber, that he shall not make any motion on the object of the domiciliary visit of which he has been the object, in order that the judicial in vestigation which has commonced may prove whether there has or has not been sufficient cause to justify the measures adopted by the police.
+The affair rose from the unsuccessful endeavour of the police to ascortain who circulated the anonymous paper con taining Solffart's defence as regards his complicity is the Potsdam thaft of papers, together with the in putting down Fillibustering schemes; and denounced of order.
+Who then, we ask, can be these tardy bene- Baron von Manteuffel.
+Suspicion fell on Horr Mo sinuations appended to it, which were directed agains linari, and his house was searched; but nothing of a criminatory character was found.

-The theft of the official papers still engrosses public attention in Prussia.
-The Kreuz Zeitung assures its readers that "the Minister President, Baron Manteuffel, in no way caused, or promoted, or knew of, The public prosecutor has already comthe theft." menced proceedings against Herr Seiffart for slander, in stating that Baron Manteuffel was privy to the theft, and that he had the man Techen in his pay.
-"The storm of indignation that has risen up against Seiffart," says the Times correspondent, " has also induced his constituents to call upon him to resign his seat in the House of Deputies."
+The theft of the official papers still engrosses pub-lic attention in Prussia.
+The Kreuz Zeitung assures its readers that "the Minister President, Baron Manteuffel, in no way caused, or promoted, or knew of, the theft."
+The public prosecutor has already commenced proceedings against Herr Seiffart for slander, in stating that Baron Manteuffel was privy to the theft, and that he had the man Techen in his pay "The storm of indignation that has risen up against Seiffart," says the Times correspondent, " has also induced his constituents to call upon him to resign his seat in the House of Deputies.'